Awarding Body:EdexcelCourse Duration:2 Years

 Specialist units will be taught across the following courses:

-Practical Sport Performance, Sports Leadership, Application of Fitness Testing, Sports Event Organisation, Sports Psychology, Coaching for Performance, Technical & Tactical Demands of Sport, The Athlete's Lifestyle, Sports Performance Analysis, Sports Massage, Research Methods in Sport, Sports Injury Management and Development and Provision of Sport Physical Activity.
+Diploma will also study units in: Application of Fitness Testing, Sports Psychology, Coaching for Performance, Technical and Tactical Demands of Sport, The Athlete's Lifestyle, Sports Performance Analysis and Practical Sports Performance.

 What will I be doing?